Halime Sultan: Osman's reign

 Later, Mustafa was dethroned and his nephew Osman II ascended the throne due to Mustafa's mental condition.
 Mustafa was sent back to the kafes.
 She and her daughter Şah were sent to the Eski Palace.
 However, she received only 2,000 aspers during her retirement to the Old Palace between her son's two reigns; during the first months of her retirement Safiye was still alive, perhaps a neighbour in the Old Palace, receiving 3,000 aspers a day.
-Also Kösem Sultan the Haseki Sultan to Ahmed I his favorite consort and his legal wife received 1,000 aspers a day during her retirement in the Old Palace.
+Also, Kösem Sultan received 1,000 aspers a day during her retirement in the Old Palace.
 From her location in the Old Palace, she was a key figure in the deposition and assassination of Osman II and showed that she was no stranger to the art of damat politic.
 The basic and exceptional weakness from which Osman II suffered was the conspicuous absence of a female power basis in the harem.
 From 1620 until Osman's death, a governess (daye hatun, lit. wet-nurse) was appointed as a stand-in valide, and she could not counterbalance the contriving of Halime Sultan in the Old Palace.